jamiebuilds/react-jeff/README.md

 let field = useField({
 	defaultValue: (value), // .......
 (Required) The default value of the field.
 	validations: [(...errors)], // ..
 (Optional) Validations to run when the field is `validate()`'d.
+	required: boolean, // ...........
+(Optional) Should the field be required?
 	disabled: boolean, // ...........
 (Optional) Should the field be disabled?
 	readOnly: boolean, // ...........
 (Optional) Should the field be readOnly?
 })